Approximate blocked Gibbs sampling for Bayesian neural networks: Methodology

 Minibatching and parameter blocking render the proposed Gibbs sampler possible.
 Blocked Gibbs sampling is typically motivated by increased rates of convergence attained via near-optimal or optimal parameter groupings.
 Although low speed of convergence is a problem with MCMC in deep learning, near-zero acceptance rates constitute a more immediate problem.
 In other words, no mixing is a more pressing issue than slow mixing.
 By updating a small block of parameters at a time instead of updating all parameters via a single step, each block-specific acceptance rate moves away from zero.
 So, minibatch blocked Gibbs sampling provides a workaround for vanishing acceptance rates in deep learning.
 Of course there is no free lunch; increased acceptance rates come at a computational price per Gibbs step, which consists of additional conditional density sampling sub-steps.

-SG-LD and SG-HMC implementations sample all parameters at once or sample parameters layer-wise.
-In the latter case, one block of parameters is formed for each MLP layer, and the resulting algorithm is LD-within-Gibbs or HMC-within-Gibbs.
+In typical SG-LD-within-Gibbs and SG-HMC-within-Gibbs software implementations, one block of parameters is formed for each MLP layer (see Subsection~\ref{subsec:gibbs_sampling}).
 A caveat to grouping parameters by MLP layer is that parameter block sizes depend on layer widths.
 Hence, a parameter block can be large, containing hundreds or thousands of parameters, in which case the problem of low acceptance rate is not resolved.
 The blocked Gibbs sampler of this paper groups parameters by MLP node and allows to further partition parameters into smaller blocks within each node, thus controlling the number of parameters per block.

 While structured SG-MCMC~\citep{alexos2022} also splits the parameter space into blocks, it uses the parameter blocks to factorize a variational posterior density.
 Hence, structured SG-MCMC aims to solve the low acceptance and slow mixing problems by factorizing an approximate parameter posterior density.
 The blocked Gibbs sampler herein factorizes the exact parameter posterior density, relying on finer parameter grouping.
 Minibatching, which is the only type of approximation employed by the blocked Gibbs sampler of this paper, is an approximation related to the data, not to the MLP model.